 Early action has been shown to help preserve kidney function, delaying or even preventing dialysis altogether.
 Dialysis is a process that is needed to perform essential blood filtering when your kidneys can no longer do it effectively.
-This is usually required at Stage 5 CKD, when the kidneys have lost 85% or more of their ability to function.
+This is usually required at Stage 5 CKD, when the kidneys have lost more than 85% of their ability to function.